Yuragy/Yuragy/README.md

   </tbody>
 </table>

+> **Important**: All tools are for authorized security testing and educational purposes only.
+Do not use on systems you don't own or don't have explicit permission to test.
+>
 If you like my work and want to support me, you can [sponsor me on GitHub](https://github.com/sponsors/)

 <a href="https://github.com/sponsors/" target="_blank"><img alt="GitHub sponsorship" src="https://img.shields.io/github/sponsors/h" /></a>